GRAVITATION

 for the sun (\(R\odot 6.96342\ 10^8 m\), \(M\odot 1.9891\ 10^{30}kg\)), with \(G\) gravitational constant \(6.6743\ 10^{-11}m^3.kg^{-1}.s^{-2}\) and \(c\) speed of light in vacuum \(299\ 792 \ 458\ m.s^{-1}\), a value of \(1.750\) second of arc.

-his team during the total eclipse on Principe Island on May 29 1919 confirmed this value (which is twice the value
+Note: to the accuracy of measurement, the photographs of the solar disk vicinity taken by Arthur Eddington and his team during the total eclipse on Principe Island on May 29 1919 confirmed this value (which is twice the value of the classical mechanics theory calculated above).

 If the massive object is a black hole, there is no maximum mathematical value for the deflection: for \(b\) very close to \(b_{crit}\), the photon may circle the black hole several times before continuing on to infinity.
 The maximum physical value of the deflection is therefore \(\pi\).